catalingheorghe/learning-activities/sysadmin/books/the_linux_command_line/notes_the_linux_command_line.md

     - the # removes the shortest match, while the ## removes the longest
  - `${parameter%pattern} ${parameter%%pattern}` - same like the previous expansion, but remove text from the end
  - `${parameter/pattern/string} ${parameter//pattern/string} ${parameter/#pattern/string} #{parameter/%pattern/string}`
-    - search and replace; first form, only the first occurrence, second all of them; the third required the match to occur at the beginning of the string, the last one, at the end
+    - search and replace; first form, only the first occurrence, second all of them; the third requires the match to occur at the beginning of the string, the last one, at the end
     - if '/string' is omitted, pattern will just be deleted

-These kind of parameter expansions can replace some usage of commands like sed or cut, making script more efficient.
+These kind of parameter expansions can replace some usage of commands like sed or cut, making scripts more efficient.

 *Case conversion*